 A command APDU consists of a header and a body part.
 The contents of the command APDU are depicted in table 10.1 where the header consists of the CLA, INS, P1 and P2 bytes that are mandatory for a command APDU and an optional body part that can contain the Lc, Data and Le.
-Parameters are further explained in clauses10.1.1 to 10.1.6.
+Parameters are further explained in the following clauses.